secretstartups/handbook/communication/deep-dives/index.html.md

 1. The recording will be available through the [Zoom web interface](https://zoom.us/recording) after processing.
 1. Upload it to Google Drive.
-1. Upload it to YouTube.
+1. Upload it to YouTube:

-* Follow the [instructions in 1Password](/handbook/communication/#upload-conversations-to-youtube) to get access.
+   * Follow the [instructions](/handbook/marketing/marketing-operations/youtube/#access) to get access.
    * Add it to your team's playlist (if available).
    * You can copy the description from a [previous talk](https://www.youtube.com/watch?v=CW0SujsABrs&list=PLFGfElNsQthZ-D0khZ_NSb5Bdl2xkF97m&index=2).
    * You can screenshot the first slide and use that as the video thumbnail.

 1. Create a .pdf of the talk to avoid the GitLab community needing Google Drive permissions for access.
 1. Link to the talk from relevant development docs so the community can discover it.